OBOFoundry/OBOFoundry.github.io/docs/roles/RoleNORManager.md

 The New Ontology Request (NOR) Manager has these basic duties:

-1. Receiving `new ontology` requests on OBO and acknowledging the receipt
+1. Receiving `new ontology` requests on the OBOFoundry GitHub issues tracker and acknowledging the receipt
-2. Including the ontology in the OBO New Ontology Request (NOR) Dashboard
+2. Including the ontology in the OBO New Ontology Request (NOR) Dashboard and updating the dashboard
 3. Supporting the New Ontology requestor to pass the OBO Dashboard
 4. Assigning a provisional reviewer from the OBO Operations Committee
 5. Removing the accepted ontology from the NOR Dashboard upon acceptance